11 Common project management challenges and solutions

 • Can you guarantee that the project management software you select can efficiently plan and manage your work and team?

-• Does the tool adequately satisfy the needs of the size of your team?
+• Does the tool adequately satisfy the needs of your team of any size?

 • Does the chosen tool provide a full range of capabilities all in one place?